 Do not use Avena sativa if you have celiac disease.

-Chamomile has been a beloved medicinal herb of the Egyptians, Greeks, and Romans and is now a favorite the world over as a mild sedative and deep sleep aid.
+Chamomile has long been a beloved medicinal herb of the Egyptians, Greeks, and Romans.
+Today, it is a favorite the world over as a mild sedative and deep sleep aid.

 My sister, a Type A personality who is always on the go, grinds her teeth furiously while sleeping.
 When she has a cup of chamomile tea before bed, there is no grinding.